 An understanding of the pharmacological properties of drugs is essential to the understanding of the development of drug abuse and dependence and hence the design of prevention interventions.
 Four processes are important to the development of drug abuse and dependence: (a) exposure, including timing of exposure and genetic susceptibility; (b) physical dependence, an adaptive state that manifests itself as intense physical disturbance when drug use is suspended; (c) psychological dependence (or “addiction”), a condition under which there is a drive toward periodic or continuous administration of the drug to produce pleasure or avoid discomfit; and (d) tolerance, or the need for increasingly higher doses of a drug to recapture the original effects of the drug.
 Drug abuse may occur as the result of exposure only, as in the case of binge drinking on the first occasion of alcohol use or driving a vehicle under the influence of an illicit drug.

 Processes of abuse and dependence reflect characteristics of the drug, the individual user and the context of use.
 Among the goals of psychopharmacology, epidemiology and etiology research is to gain a better understanding of the processes implicated in the development of dependence based on the drug, the user and their interactions with one another.
 For example, initial use of a psychoactive drug often results in a pleasurable response.
 This response is reinforcing or rewarding leading to the desire to use the substance again, thereby maintaining the behavior.
 The more reinforcing the drug is the more likely the individual will seek the drug and abuse it.
 This characteristic of the drug is called its abuse liability and has been assessed for numerous drugs through animal self-administration research.
 In most cases, this research has shown strong correlations between drugs animals will self administer and those that humans will abuse.
-In other cases, animals will not self administer drugs humans use, but the ...
+In other cases, animals will not self administer drugs humans use, ...